Joint Effort Completes HSM-79 MH-60R Repairs

 |0

-This work, Joint Effort Completes HSM-79 MH-60R Repairs [Image 3 of 3], by PO2 Bonnie Lindsay, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Joint Effort Completes HSM-79 MH-60R Repairs, by PO3 Aimee Ford, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT